-You may designate one or more persons or entities as beneficiary of your IRA.
+You may designate one or more persons or entities as beneficiary(ies) of your IRA.
 This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during your lifetime.
 Unless otherwise specified, each beneficiary designation you file with us will cancel all previous ones.
-The consent of a beneficiary(ies) shall not be required for you to revoke a beneficiary designation.
-If you have designated both primary and contingent beneficiaries and no primary beneficiary(ies) survives you, the contingent beneficiary(ies) shall acquire the designated share of your IRA.
-If you do not designate a beneficiary, or if all of your primary and contingent beneficiary(ies) predecease you, your estate will be the beneficiary.
+The consent of (a) beneficiary(ies) shall not be required for you to revoke a beneficiary designation.
+If you have designated both primary and contingent beneficiary(ies) shall acquire the designated share of your IRA.
+If you do not designate a beneficiary, or if your primary and contingent beneficiary(ies) predecease you, your estate will be the beneficiary.